- To reduce dosha of planet Moon (Chandrama) in your kundali.

 The puja begins with ghatasthapana, a ritual that symbolizes women power.
 The ritual is done using holy ingredients and starts with making a 3 layered base of soil in a square shape.
 Saptadhanya/ Navdhanya seeds are then scattered onto them and water is sprinkled upon them so that they get enough moisture to grow.

 Then, a kalash is filled with Ganga Jal and some coins, akshat (raw rice mixed with turmeric powder or sindoor), durva grass and supari are put into the Ganga Jal.
 5 mango tree leaves are tied together using red thread and put on the mouth of the kalash and a coconut is placed on top of it.

 ॐ देवी शैलपुत्र्यै नमः॥

 Vrisharudham Shuladharam Shailaputrim Yashasvinim॥

-If you don’t know how to conduct the puja and want the poojas to be conducted at your home and receive the blessings of Goddess Durga, book the best online puja services with us, at onlinetemple.com.
+If you don’t know how to conduct Online Maa Shailaputri Puja and want to do it at your home for blessings.
+Book the best online puja services with us at onlinetemple.com.